pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 ## SupplyChain authoring

+SupplyChains, especially the authoring resources `SupplyChain`, `Component` and dependent Tekton `Pipeline`/`Task`, are designed to be delivered to clusters via a Git repository and GitOps source promotion style.
+As a Platform Engineers, you should author the `SupplyChain` as a collection of yaml files in a file system backed by Git, and test and debug by pushing all the files to a single namespace on the `authoring` profile cluster.
+When you are happy with the new or modified `SupplyChain`, commit it to Git and create a pull/merge request.
+This could result in a large number of YAML manifests, and the manual way is error prone.
+This is where `tanzu supplychain` CLI plugin comes into action.
 The `tanzu supplychain` CLI plugin can be used by Platform Engineers to author `SupplyChains` for their developers.

-The `supplychain` CLI plugin supports 2 modes of operation.
+The `supplychain` CLI plugin supports 2 modes of operation for generating SupplyChains.

-* Interactive way using the guided wizard
+* **Interactive** way using the guided wizard
-* Non-Interactive way using Flags
+* **Non-Interactive** way using flags

 But before you get to either of those options, you are required to initialize the local directory you are working on for the `supplychain` CLI generate command.
 You can do that using the `tanzu supplychain init` command.

+>**Important**
+> Ideally, a Platform Engineers should run the `tanzu supplychain init/generate` commands on the local copy of their GitOps repository that they plan to use for delivering the SupplyChains to their Build clusters.
+The `tanzu supplychain` CLI plugin commands are built to help Platform Engineers scaffold and populate the local directory with their desired state of SupplyChains they want to install in their Build clusters.

 ### Initialize the local directory

->**Important**
-> SupplyChains, especially the authoring resources `SupplyChain`, `Component` and dependent Tekton `Pipeline`/`Task`, are designed to be delivered to clusters via a Git repository and GitOps source promotion style.
-As a Platform Engineers, you should author the `SupplyChain` as a collection of yaml files in a file system backed by Git, and test and debug by pushing all the files to a single namespace on the `authoring` profile cluster.
-When you are happy with the new or modified `SupplyChain`, commit it to Git and create a pull/merge request.

 The `tanzu supplychain init` command creates: